Saphan Lek: Government policy to demolish the market

 In 2014 the government of Prayut Chan-o-cha created a new policy to deal with the Saphan Lek street hawkers and merchant who used the sidewalk of the district road to illegally set up their shops permanently.
 The government policy stated that the illegal hawkers and merchants along with their shops would have to move out of the area and establish in a government specified place before October 2015.

 Initially, when the government announced the policy, it was widely protested.
 Merchants and hawkers refused to follow the policy and initiated a protest by deciding to not move to the locations specified by the government even after the time limit.
 On the other hand local people of the surrounding cities and towns agreed with the government policy as the shops set up by hawkers and merchants used to come in their way while using the public sidewalk and because some of the shops set up by the people had crossed the sidewalk and covered some portions of the road, causing regular traffic jams.

 Following public support, the policy progressed slowly with only some of the shop owners and street hawker shifting to the place that the government had provided.
 When the time period given by the government finally came to an end in October 2015, the development authority started to bulldoze the marketplace on the sidewalk.
 After that the merchants and shop owners had no choice then to move to the government specified place, though some moved to the mall nearby, thus marking the end of the Saphan Lek market.

+Chinese archway

+Since January 2024, a Chinese archway called "Vajirasathit 72 Phansa" has been installed at the foot of the bridge to celebrate the 72nd birthday of King Vajiralongkorn (Rama X), alongside another similar archway at Mo Mi Junction.